guregu/sqlgrammar/README.md

 # SQL Grammar

 SQL grammar for Trealla Prolog.
+Can generate sqlc files.

 Not useful yet.